Outdoor access

 Seasonal Access Rangers

 As visitor numbers increase throughout the Spring and Summer months, so will the number of Rangers who will be out-and-about on their patrols.
-Highland Council plans to build up to a team of at least seventeen Rangers by June, working through the high season and into early Autumn.
+Highland Council plans to build a team of up to seventeen Rangers by June, working through the high season and into early Autumn.

 In between patrols the Rangers will liaise with communities and landowners when issues arise, working together on solutions.
 The Council also hopes to recruit some local volunteer Rangers to assist in busy periods.